-- Surveys you can create a survey online using Microsoft Forms.
-We ask for data protection and data security reasons that you do not use any other survey software.
-You can use some of the suggested questions from the previous chapter in your survey. - Drop-in sessions you can make yourself available for students to speak to you face to face.
-This could be before or after you classes.
-(Please always consider current and up-to-date government regulations and guidance around face to face interactions). - Focus groups you can set up a time and place where multiple students can meet online to discuss feedback with you, where you facilitate the meeting.
-Your School Convener and VP for Education are happy to help you organise these. - Facebook or Whatsapp group you can set up a Facebook/Whatsapp group where you can invite your classmates to share concerns, ask questions and talk about the content of your course.
+- Surveys Please duplicate our Microsoft Forms Template (included in your welcome pack) to collect feedback.
+This way, we can track changes from year to year and have consistency across the rep system.
+This will also ensure you are compliant with data protection regulations. - Drop-in sessions you can make yourself available for students to speak to you face to face.
+This could be before or after your classes.
+(Please always consider current and up-to-date government regulations and guidance around face-to-face interactions). - Focus groups you can set up a time and place where multiple students can meet online to discuss feedback with you, where you facilitate the meeting.
+Your School Convener and VP for Education are happy to help you organise these. - Facebook or WhatsApp group you can set up a Facebook/WhatsApp group where you can invite your classmates to share concerns, ask questions and talk about the content of your course.
 This is also a good place to share a survey. - MyAberdeen you can ask the course coordinator or lecturer to allow you to have a section on the course tab of the website and post updates and request information from students there